We go further.BIKES KITS SHOP

-Built with high quality components, Woosh bikes also have longer distance batteries than many other brands, getting you further.
+We assemble our bikes in Southend-On-Sea with high quality components.
+We also fit larger capacity batteries compared to many other brands, getting you further.

 And best of all, because we sell direct rather than through stores, they come at well below store prices, offering excellent value for money.

 We try our best to keep the information as accurate and as up to date as possible.
 If you find something unclear to you, please get in touch by phone or by emailing firstname.lastname@example.org

 - Climb hills easily